MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Select **Add activity** to add an activity header.
 All actions under the activity header and before the next activity header are considered part of the group.

-1. Move the activity header up and down the actions list to where you want the activity to start.
+1. Move the activity header up or down the actions list to where you want the activity to start.

 1. Name your activity on the right side of the screen.
 Use the dropdown menu to find activity names that already exist for the process or create your own.